stuarttempleton/stuarttempleton.github.io/_posts/2021-09-8-The-Octavius-Trap.markdown

 "No," she said.
 "The pond.
 The reflection.
 Something is wrong, prepare to abort surface operations."

-Hungry, it sat.
+Patiently, it sat.
 Still hungry.